 For many home gardeners, the process of creating, cultivating, and maintaining healthy soil in the garden is one of great importance.
 One vital aspect of building thriving soil includes the prevention of disease and insect pressure in vegetable patches and flower beds.
-Organic and conventional growers are able to adapt to changing conditions by applying treatment as needed.
+Organic and conventional gardeners are able to adapt to changing conditions by applying treatment as needed.
 However, not all problems are easily managed.

 Troublesome pests like pin nematodes may be difficult to detect without prior suspicion of their presence.
 Awareness of pin nematode symptoms may help in determining whether or not this may be an issue in the home garden.